kristianmandrup/mm-devise/README.markdown

 * *mongo_mapper* - Uses MongoMapper validations
 * *mongo_mapper_active_model* - Uses ActiveModel::Validations

-The advantage to this is ActiveModel's I18n support for error messages, andit uses the same validations lib as devise does by default.
+The advantage to this is ActiveModel's I18n support for error messages, and it uses the same validations lib as devise does by default.

 ## ActiveModel compatibility